Looking for a little quiet? Want to ground your activism and justice work? Join us in contemplative prayer Sundays at 7pm.

 Holy Communion has a long history of engaging contemplative prayer and spirituality.
 Often during Lent and Advent, we have explored themes in Contemplative Prayer.
 (You can hear clergy presentations about the Modern Mystics in a playlist below).

 This winter a group is forming at Holy Communion to build a community of spiritual practice.
 A weekly email will share a link to a video or audio reflection.
 The group will gather on Zoom for a time of silence and sharing.

 Although there are many forms of contemplative prayer, Centering prayer will be the main practice taught and supported.
-The group will gather via Zoom once each week on a day chosen by the group.
+The group will gather via Zoom on Sundays at 7pm.
 The meeting will last approximately one hour and will consist of a short prayer, followed by a period of centering prayer (10 minutes to start, moving eventually to 20 minutes).
 This will be followed by either a more extended reading or video (5-10 minutes) on the nuts & bolts practice of centering prayer.
 The remaining time will then be opened up for individual sharing.
 The meeting will close with an opportunity to share prayer requests.

 Past contemplative work:

 The clergy of Holy Communion led a series on the question: how do we know God?
 Through prayer, conversation, study, and fellowship we spent time with voices from the past 100 years that have helped (re)define the Christian tradition.